madviking/pydantic-llm-tester/docs/MODEL_CONFIG_CHANGE.md

     - Modified the provider_factory.load_provider_config to add an empty llm_models list if none exists and fetch models from the registry.

 5.  **Update `pyllm_config.json` Structure**
-    Status: Partially completed
+    Status: Completed
-    Notes: The pyllm_config.json already includes examples of the new "provider:model-name" format in the py_models section.
-We've implemented the necessary parsing logic in ConfigManager to support this format.

-    Next steps:
+    Notes:
-    5.1.
-Update documentation and examples to fully document the new structure.
+    - Updated documentation (`docs/guides/configuration/CONFIG_REFERENCE.md`) to fully document the new "provider:model-name" format for specifying models in `pyllm_config.json`.
-    5.2.
-Consider whether any additional configuration properties are needed to support the new model specification format.
+    - Confirmed that no additional configuration properties are immediately needed to support the new format based on the current plan.

 6.  **Adjust `LLMRegistry` and `ProviderFactory`**
     Status: Not started